The extent of the problem

 There are around 593,000 addicted gamblers in the United Kingdom alone.
 This signifies this problem is very real and very common.
 However, many of these people silently suffer from this disorder for many years.
 In this post, we put the spotlight on gambling addiction and also offer up some tips for overcoming your gambling addiction for good.
 If you are one of these 593,000 people suffering from an addiction, know that you are not alone and that help is available.
 By the time you’ve finished reading this post, you will hopefully have been given enough information to make long and last changes.

-Despite the fact problem gambling is now classified as a bona fide behavioural addiction, many people still dismiss a gambling addiction as something that's dissimilar to a disease.
+Despite the fact problem gambling is now classified as a bona fide behavioural addiction, many people still dismiss a gambling addiction as something that’s dissimilar to a disease.
 However, this belief could not be further from the truth.
-This is because an addiction to gambling carries highly serious consequences for the sufferer and his or her family, and the illness perpetuates despite the sufferer's wish to stop gambling for good.
+This is because addiction to gambling carries highly serious consequences for the sufferer and his or her family, and the illness perpetuates despite the sufferer’s wish to stop gambling for good.
 These consequences that face gambling addicts include job loss, financial meltdown, divorce and separation and even suicide.

 Even though gambling addiction is widely regarded as an illness of the mind, many people may view gambling as a quasi-illness and one that involves conscious choice on behalf of the suffer.
 This would mean the gambling addict is ‘at fault’ for developing his or her addiction.
 However, gambling is a very serious illness and not unlike an addiction to drugs and alcohol.
 In this article, we aim to dispel this belief that gambling is not a ‘real’ illness.

-Who gambling addiction affects
+Who gambling addiction effects

 There is no ‘typical’ gambling addict.
 Gambling addiction affects all age groups, both sexes and all socioeconomic groups.
 This means we are all at risk of developing an addiction to gambling.
 It’s thus a valuable endeavour to educate yourself on this destructive disease we call a gambling addiction to ensure you know how to react if you or a loved one are touched by this disease.